umd-lhcb/ut-hw-doc/docs/cern/cern_qa/cern_qa.md

 2. If there's any PRBS error in the previous step, re-run PRBS with 6 mA[^1] bias current for 2 min.
 3. Run SALT PRBS on available elinks[^2] for 2 min.
-4. Read master GBTx status via optical link to master is configurable via optical link.
+4. Read master GBTx status via optical link to make sure master is configurable this way.
-5. Read selected thermistors on DCB and Stave
+5. Read selected thermistors on DCB and Stave.

 [^1]: Default bias current is 5 mA.